Neoteroi/GuardPost/README.md

 For examples, refer to the [examples folder](./examples).

 ## If you have doubts about authentication vs authorization...
-`Authentication` answers the question: _Who is the user who is executing the action?_, or more in general: _Who is the user, or what is the service, that is executing the action?_.
+`Authentication` answers the question: _Who is the user who is initiating the action?_, or more in general: _Who is the user, or what is the service, that is initiating the action?_.

 `Authorization` answers the question: _Is the user, or service, authorized to do something?_.